interaminense/generative-ai-poc/README.md

 1. Well-defined prompts are the key to good AI outcomes.
 Here's an article that can be used as a reference to create suitable prompts for each database: https://answerrocket.com/resources/leveraging-ai-for-sql-code-generation-guide/.

 2. To generate graphics, it's necessary to employ a multifaceted process, combining data, visualizations, and interactivity to present information clearly and concisely.
-We can use Looker as an example for this.
-[Learn more here](LOOKER.md).
+We can use Looker as an example for this. [read more here](LOOKER.md).